DUNE-DAQ/docs/docs/developer_rules.md

 This type of change needs to be mentioned to the maintainer(s) of the repository or repositories affected by the changes, including obviously the repository directly modified.
 To find the maintainer(s) if you're not sure who they are you can look [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/team_repos/).
 Examples of this kind of change are:

-* Altering behavior in a function or function(s) which other parts of the code rely on
+* Altering behavior in a function which other parts of the code rely on

 * Refactoring large parts of the codebase after a code review

 ## Changes across many packages

-A change which is planned to be made across many packages all at once needs to be brought to the attention not only of the mantainer(s) of the relevant repos, but also to at least one member of Software Coordination (John Freeman, `jcfree@fnal.gov` and Pengfei Ding, `dingpf@fnal.gov`).
-[WHAT ELSE?]
+A change which is planned to be made across many packages all at once needs to be brought to the attention not only of the maintainer(s) of the relevant repositories, but also to the project has a whole.
+This means at least one member of Software Coordination (John Freeman, `jcfree@fnal.gov` and Pengfei Ding, `dingpf@fnal.gov`) should be notified, and the planned change announced on the `dunedaq-integration` Slack channel.
 No examples are needed as this rule is self-explanatory.

 [Back to the DUNE DAQ software documentation homepage](README.md)